Alexander Onassis: Early life

-Alexander Socrates Onassis was born at the Columbia University Medical Center in New York City.
+Alexander Socrates Onassis was born on April 30, 1948, at the Columbia University Medical Center in New York City.
 He was the elder child of the Greek shipping magnate Aristotle Onassis (1906 –1975) and his first wife, Athina Livanos (1929 –1974), herself a daughter of the Greek shipping magnate Stavros G. Livanos.
 Alexander was named after his father's uncle, who was hanged by a Turkish military tribunal during their burning of Smyrna in September 1922.
 Alexander's sister, Christina, was born in 1950.

 Alexander had no formal schooling, but had been provided with a personal tutor and his own apartment from a young age.
 Alexander failed his exams at a Paris lycée at age 16, and began working for his father at his Monaco headquarters in 1965.
 Alexander earned a salary of $12,000 working for his father despite his father's great wealth.
 Alexander was not an enthusiastic employee.
 A fellow employee said that he seemed in no "great hurry to prove himself an Onassis."
 Onassis also described himself as never having spent a day not "intimidated by the old man's wealth."
 In the mid-1960s, Onassis began a relationship with the French model Odile Rodin, a woman several years his senior.
 Rodin was the widow of the Dominican playboy and diplomat Porfirio Rubirosa, and Rodin and Onassis lived together in Monaco.